Zeta Regularized Trigonometric Products Over Zeros Of The Riemann Zeta Function: Abstract

 \section{Abstract}

 We prove a novel zeta regularized product formula concerning regularization of trigonometric products over non-trivial zeros of the Riemann zeta function.
 Furthermore, we calculate the discrepancies of such regularized products.
 In special cases, our formula reduces to the Kimoto-Wakayama formula.
+A conjectural relationship between such products and a weak Riemann hypothesis is speculated.